I came across a very good script some years ago, that will help you make that appointment.

 Now you need to let the prospect know why you are calling.

 “The reason for the call today John, as you may be aware, (Your Company) have recently developed an idea on ???
 (Good Feature) for people in positions like yourself and I would be happy to drop by and give you the opportunity of seeing it.
 I am calling today to say that I will be in your area tomorrow around three and wondered, would you be there for about 7 minutes.”

 Where there are a series of question marks you will insert the feature that you think will grab the attention of that prospect.
 Remember, while every prospect is different there are some things that most people are interested in, saving time, saving money, improved performance, reduced liability, increased profitability, increased efficiency, etc.

 You will notice that this is a very soft approach.
 We are not making an appointment; we are going to “drop by” at around three tomorrow.
 This soft approach makes it very difficult for the prospect to object.

 If you are working in a retail environment you may want to persuade the prospect to come and see you.
 I was training a team of bank managers last year and between us, we came up with the following:

 “The reason for the call today John, as you may be aware, Xxxxx Bank has recently developed an idea that allows our customers to control and ultimately reduce their bank charges.
 This has proved to be remarkably efficient for people in positions like yourself.
 I am sure you would be interested in reducing your bank charges John, wouldn’t you?”

 “That’s great!
 You are most welcome to drop by and join me for a cup of coffee and chat about it.
 I see you live in the area, how often do you come into the centre?”

 “Perhaps you would like to pop in tomorrow, or would Thursday be better for you?”

-To learn much more about these techniques, please book for the Power Series event in October 2016.
+To learn much more about these techniques, please book for the Power Series event.